Anni-Bamwenda/Anni-Bamwenda/README.md

 ### Hi there 👋🏾

 My name is Anni.
-I am a data management analyst at Bank of America.
+I'm a Data Management Analyst at Bank of America.
 I love using data to derive useful insights and make predictions.

 - 🔭 I’m currently building a predictive analytics product for my team
 - 🌱 I’m currently relearning neural networks and natural language processing(LLMs)